surfinzap/tota/README.md

 ### Project detail template
 The template for project detail is located at [pages/projekt/_id.vue](pages/projekt/_id.vue).
 [Nuxt has a convention](https://nuxtjs.org/guide/routing#dynamic-routes) how to name/categorize page templates to generate routes in a desired way (in my case I was looking for routes tota.sk/projekt/{project-detail}.

-Here are extra notes on what is happening inside the file (TBD make it inline comments after merging):
+Here are extra notes on what is happening inside the file:
 * using [pug templating](https://pugjs.org/api/getting-started.html) instead of HTML
 * fetching project detail asynchronously
 * loading project’s state via [Vue’s computed property](https://vuejs.org/v2/guide/computed.html#Computed-Properties)